factories act 1948

 • Leave Entitlements: Chapter VIII on leave with pay was revised to ensure 240 days of attendance for eligibility and increased the limit on carried forward leaves.

-• Clarified Responsibilities: Section 93 was rewritten to clearly define the responsibilities of factory owners and occupiers.
+• Clarified Responsibilities: Section 93 was rewritten to define the responsibilities of factory owners and occupiers clearly.

 1976 Amendment:

-• Addressing Gaps and Expanding Scope: This amendment aimed to address issues raised in various court judgments, such as the definition of “worker” (now including contract labor) and the need for stricter safety regulations.
+• Addressing Gaps and Expanding Scope: This amendment addressed issues raised in various court judgments, such as the definition of “worker” (now including contract labor) and the need for stricter safety regulations.

 • Site Approval and Safety Officer Mandate: Factories required approved plans and permission for the site, and companies employing 1000 or more workers were mandated to appoint safety officers.